stan1025/AutomationServiceChoreography/docs/artifacts/configurable-communication-opcuaps.md

 ## Artifact Implementation Details

 ### Processing Integration

 ![Processing Flow](./Abbildung_Kommunikation_PubSub_Ablauf.drawio.png)
 *Figure: Integration into different execution contexts for this design pattern*

-- **Subscribers**: Integrated at the beginning of the application program in fast execution context (e.g., OB1 in SIMATIC S7) to minimize latency
-- **Publishers**: Executed at the end of the application program in cyclical context (e.g., every 100ms)
+To minimize latency, subscribers are integrated at the beginning of the application program in a fast execution context (e.g., OB1 in SIMATIC S7).
+Publishers, on the other hand, are executed at the end of the application program in a cyclical context, for instance, every 100ms.

 ### Component Interaction